 Reichheld notes that they found the log of the change in NPS would boost the explanatory power (R2) of NPS but they reported only raw NPS numbers in the appendix.
-With only one year of NPS data, we didn’t have changes in the NPS so we replicated the approach in the appendix using only the data from the single Net Promoter Scores.
+With only one year of NPS data, we didn’t have changes in the NPS so we replicated the services in the appendix using only the data from the single Net Promoter Scores.

 Table 2 shows the results for Reichheld’s originally reported R2 values using current or historical revenue and our R2 values for the subsequent two and four years.

 A bit to my surprise (given the many vocal critics and lack of published data), we found evidence that the Net Promoter Score predicted growth in both the subsequent two- and four-year periods.
 On average we found the Net Promoter Scores reported by Reichheld explained 38% of the changes in growth for the seven industries examined for the immediate two years (low of 8% to a high of 76%).
 The explanatory power decreased some when the future period increased (which is not too surprising given what can change in four years).
 For the four-year period, the average explanatory power of the NPS is still 30% (low of 4% to a high of 79%).